sinastiller/vegan-travel-food-blog/README.md

 ![Latest Blog Posts](images-readme/latestposts.jpg)

 * The latest Blog Posts section contains three of the newest blog posts available on the website.
-* Each of the posts contain an image, a title and a quick summary of what to expect in the post.
+* Each of the posts contains an image, a title and a quick summary of what to expect in the post.
 * Images, title and the "Top ..." are clickable links and bring you, when clicked, to each of the individual contents.

 #### Section 3 : Newsletter Sign-Up Form

 ![Newsletter](images-readme/newsletter.jpg)

-* The newsletter sign-up form allows the user to sign-up to receive a monthly newsletter about newly added travel or food tips.
+* The newsletter sign-up form allows the user to sign up to receive a monthly newsletter about newly added travel or food tips.
-* When form is submitted user is brought to [CI's form dump page](https://formdump.codeinstitute.net/).
+* When the form is submitted, the user is brought to [CI's form dump page](https://formdump.codeinstitute.net/).
 * Form fields are required to be filled in before hitting the submit button.

 ### The Travel Page